shpml/fundamentals/05_chapter/08_assesment.md

 ...
 ```

-10) Add some background-color to your footer.
-Add a background color of #808080;.
+10) Finally, add a background-color of #808080 to your footer.

-11) All that's left to do is to align your header, footer and paragraph to center.
-Go ahead and do that!

 #### Deliverable